 Motorists and bicyclists have an implicit duty to “share the road.”
 Motorists must provide a safe passing distance and be aware of bicyclists, but cyclists also must follow the rules of the road.
 If you routinely take the same route, become acquainted with local traffic laws and ride single file in the direction of traffic.

 Cyclists are most vulnerable at intersections, so use extra caution in these areas.
 Look to the right, to the left, and over the shoulder before crossing or entering traffic.
 Use appropriate hand signals when turning and be aware of hazards like opening car doors.

 Make sure your bike has proper safety features like reflectors.
 At minimum, your bike should have them on the front, rear, pedals, and spokes.
 Attach a rear-view mirror for enhanced visibility and use a horn or bell to alert drivers to your presence.

 If you’re biking in traffic, dress for the occasion.
 Wear bright or reflective clothing that makes you visible to drivers.
 Avoid biking at night if possible, but if you must ride at night, all your clothing should be reflective.

-Some bicycle accidents are more common than others.
+are more common than others.
 In an urban environment, a common scenario called a “right hook,” occurs when a cyclist travels in the same direction as a vehicle, and the motorist turns to the right and into a cyclist’s path.
 This is most common at intersections, by highway entrance and exit ramps, and driveways.
 Mitigate your risk of injury by glancing over your left shoulder frequently and using exaggerated hand signals to make your intentions known to other drivers.